Pylons/pyramid/docs/authorintro.rst

 I wrote :mod:`repoze.bfg` after many years of writing applications using :term:`Zope`.
-Zope provided me with a lot of mileage: it wasn't until almost a decade of succesfully creating applications using it that I decided to write a different web framework.
+Zope provided me with a lot of mileage: it wasn't until almost a decade of successfully creating applications using it that I decided to write a different web framework.
 Although :mod:`repoze.bfg` takes inspiration from a variety of web frameworks, it owes more of its core design to Zope than any other.